inai simple cantik

 It’s all part of the learning process.

-Patience is key, and always .
+Patience is key, and honestly, it’s non-negotiable.
 The henna paste needs to stay on your skin for at least 6-8 hours, or even overnight, for the dye to fully saturate.
+Rush it, and you’ll end up with a disappointingly faint stain.

-When it’s time to remove the paste, gently scrape it off.
-Never wash it off with water initially.
-Water can stop the oxidation process that darkens the stain.
+When you’re ready to remove the paste, gently scrape it off.
+Don’t wash it with water right away, water’ll actually stop the oxidation process that darkens the stain, and you definitely don’t want that.

-After you’ve removed the paste, avoid any contact with water for the first 12-24 hours.
-This allows the stain to mature and deepen to its final rich, reddish-brown color.
+After you’ve removed the paste, keep it away from water for the first 12-24 hours.
+The stain matures during this window, deepening into its final rich, reddish-brown color.
+Don’t rush it.

 By following these steps, you’ll have a beautiful, long-lasting henna design.